| 2009-10 FACILITATOR

 including those of race, gender, ethnicity,

-The weekend is open to those who are interested
+and sexual orientation WHO MAY PARTICIPATE The weekend is open to those who are interested

 in exploring the T-group process.
 Special consideration will be afforded to